tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 Fluent API methods reside in the [Microsoft.EntityFrameworkCore.Metadata.Builders](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.metadata.builders) as members in various `builder` classes.

-Configuration using fluent syntax can be done in `IEntityTypeConfiguration<T>.Configure()` or `DbContext.OnModelCreating()`.
+Configuration using Fluent API syntax can be done in `IEntityTypeConfiguration<T>.Configure()` or `DbContext.OnModelCreating()`.

-Configuration using fluent syntax modify or override configuration which is imposed by `EF Core` built-in conventions or added using Data annotation attributes.
+Configuration using Fluent API syntax **modifies or overrides** configuration which is imposed by `EF Core` built-in conventions or added using Data annotation attributes.

 It is not a bad idea to implement the `IEntityTypeConfiguration<T>` for every entity.